openforis/sepal-doc/docs/source/cli/python.rst

 Usage
 -----

 SEPAL instances run on :code:`focal` ubuntu machines and thus provide a fully functional :code:`Pyhton 3.8` environment.
-This environment is accecible though Jupyter Notebook, JupyterLab or the terminal:
+This environment is accecible through Jupyter Notebook, JupyterLab or the terminal:

 .. thumbnail:: ../_images/cli/python/jupyter_example.png
     :title: a code run in Jupyterlab